Makeup can have an amazing impact on your appearance – IF you apply it correctly.

 Unfortunately, this is a skill that many crossdressers and transgender women tell me they struggle with.

-You deserve be your most beautiful female self.
-The first step to achieving this is to avoid these common male to female makeup mistakes:
+You deserve to be your most beautiful feminine self.
+To begin your journey, it’s essential to steer clear of some common male to female makeup mistakes.

 1. Wearing Too Much Makeup

 Wearing too much makeup is an easy mistake to make.
 Makeup is meant to enhance your best features while minimizing any perceived imperfections.

 When you overdo your makeup, you end up accentuating EVERYTHING.
 This isn’t a flattering look, so remember rule #1: Apply your makeup with a light touch.

 2. Applying Full Coverage Foundation on Your Entire Face

 Even if you have problem areas you want to hide, you should avoid covering your entire face with a thick foundation.
 Heavy foundation can give your face a cakey and mask-like look.

 Instead, opt for full coverage makeup in areas that require it, such as the beard area, and use a lighter foundation on the rest of your face.

 When it comes to makeup, technique matters.
 Some common examples of poor makeup application technique include: